eegsynth/eegsynth/module/keyboard/README.md

 Keyboard module
 ===============

-The goal of this module is to receive input MIDI commands from a keyboard, e.g. a digital piano.
-The notes corresponding to the key presses on the keyboard are translated into a control value that represents pith.
-The control value is send to the REDIS buffer, along with a trigger (gate) that indicates the precise onset of the key press.
-Information about the force with which the key is pressed and about the release of the key is not transmitted.
+The purpose of this module is to receive input MIDI commands from a keyboard, e.g. a digital piano.
+The key press events are translated into a control value representing the pitch.
+The force with which the key is pressed is send as trigger.
+Both the control value and the trigger are send to the REDIS buffer.
+It is possible to filter on key presses and/or key releases.

 ** Requirements **